girino/renoter/README.md

 ## Quick Start (Testing)

-For easier testing, use the `run.sh` script to start both client and server from a `.env` file:
+For easier testing, use the `run.sh` script to start 3 Renoter servers and 1 client from a `.env` file:

 1. Copy the example environment file:
 ```bash